 Notting Hill (6.75 miles)

-Run out the canal to the west and exit at Ladbroke Grove.
+Run out the canal to the west and exit at Ladbroke Grove going straight from the canal exit.
 Run to Elgin Crescent and make a left.
-Continue to Ledbury and go right and then left at Westbourne Grove.
-Run down Westbourne Grove over Bishop’s Bridge and down the steps into Sheldon Square.
-Go back along the canal and out where you entered and back to Starbucks.
+Cross Portobello Road and continue on what is now Colville Terrace until it meets Ledbury Road where we turn right and then left at Westbourne Grove.
+Run down Westbourne Grove to the top of Bishop’s Bridge, then left down the steps into Sheldon Square (across from the Paddington Station entrance).
+Stay along the canal to where you entered, then run back on Blomfield to SJW and Starbucks.

 Kensal Rise (6 miles)

 Enter the canal heading west and run to the Ladbroke Grove exit.
 Here we turn right and run over the bridge along Chamberlayne Road to Harvist Road.
 Turn right on Harvist, which turns into Brondesbury Road, and take that to Kilburn High Road/Maida Vale.
 Turn right and follow Maida Vale to Hall Road where you turn left and run back to Starbucks.
 If you want to shorten this route, run west on the canal and turn back at your desired half-way point.